geojsg/data-cleaning/README.md

 ## Context

-Exercise in the frame of the course "Getting and Cleaning Data" https://class.coursera.org/getdata-003/
+Exercise in the frame of the course "Getting and Cleaning Data"

+https://class.coursera.org/getdata-003/

 ## Objectives

-From a raw public datasets, build tidy datasets ready for later analysis Tool used for that is R.
+From a raw public datasets, build tidy dataset ready for later analysis

+Tool used for that is R.

 ## Content of repository

 The repository contains:
-* README
+* README.md
-* raw data compressed (inputs)
+* UCI HAR Dataset.zip : raw data compressed (inputs)
 * summarized-data.txt : tidy summarized data (output)
 * run_analysis.R : script transform the raw datasets into tidy ones
 * codebook.md : description of data